Program algebra for random access machine programs: Introduction

 This paper is organized as follows.
 First, a survey is given of program algebra, basic thread algebra, and an extension of their combination that makes precise which behaviours are produced by instruction sequences under execution (Sections~\ref{sect-PGA}, \ref{sect-BTA}, and~\ref{sect-TE-BC}).
-Next, the surveyed theory is instantiated and extended to handle interaction between instruction sequences, with instructions for a RAM, under execution and the memory of a RAM (Sections~\ref{sect-TTFA} and~\ref{sect-TSI}).
-Then, in the setting of the resulting theory, it is made precise what it means that a given instruction sequence computes a given partial function (Section~\ref{sect-comput-boolstring-fnc}) and a version of the RAM model of computation is described that is a more or less realistic idealization of a real computer (Sections~\ref{sect-RAM-instructions}, \ref{sect-RAM-realistic}, and~\ref{sect-SRRAM-programs}).
+Next, the surveyed theory is instantiated and extended to handle interaction between instruction sequences (with instructions for a RAM) under execution and the memory of a RAM (Sections~\ref{sect-TTFA} and~\ref{sect-TSI}).
+Then, in the setting of the resulting theory, it is made precise what it means that a given instruction sequence computes a given partial function (Section~\ref{sect-comput-boolstring-fnc}) and a more or less realistic version of the RAM model of computation is described (Sections~\ref{sect-RAM-instructions}, \ref{sect-RAM-realistic}, and~\ref{sect-SRRAM-programs}).
 After that, a new time measure and a known space measure for this model of computation are introduced (Sections~\ref{sect-bit-oriented} and~\ref{sect-bit-oriented-space}) and the former measure is discussed (Section~\ref{sect-discussion}).
 Finally, some concluding remarks are made (Section~\ref{sect-concl}).

 In this paper, some familiarity with algebraic specification, computability, and computational complexity is assumed.
 The relevant notions are explained in many handbook chapters and textbooks, e.g.~\cite{EM85a,ST12a,Wir90a} for the relevant notions concerning algebraic specification and~\cite{AHU74a,Mor98a,Pap94a} for the relevant notions concerning computability and computational complexity.